 The duo has embarked on a mission to restore marine life in the coral reefs near hong kong.

 And through their 3D printed terracotta tiles,

-While submerged concrete structures most times replace the function of the coral as a habitat for marine life,
+While submerged concrete buildings frequently take the role of coral as a marine life habitat,

 ArchREEF wants to provide a foundation for the coral itself to grow on.

 With time the coral will be strong enough to support itself without the tile,

 which will eventually either be shattered or erode naturally.

 Coral reefs that have entirely disappeared can be restored, which can deal with the growing concern of disappearing coral reefs.

 Scientists predict with growing ocean temperature and increasingly acidic sea levels that about 90% of earth’s coral reefs might be eradicated over the next twenty years,

 which is concerning for humans as we depend on invertebrates called coral polyps for food and medicine, in addition to protecting coastlines from storm erosion.